djjuhasz/expenses/README.md

-= Expenses
+# Expenses

-An app for tracking our home expenses.
+Expenses is an Go app for tracking our home expenses.